Garden Renovation Costs

 Artificial Grass Cost

 Artificial grass has become increasingly popular because it has the same visual properties as natural grass but requires less maintenance.
-However, the price is higher, and it requires more preparation before it can be placed.
+However, the price is higher, and more preparation is required before it can be placed.

 Turfing